royjosephargumido/royjosephargumido/README.md

 Here are some ideas to get you started:

-- 💼 I'm a Project Manager and a Full Stack Software Engineer.
+- 💼 I'm a Technical Project Manager, Product Engineer, and a Full Stack Software Engineer.
-- 🔭 I’m currently working on NextJS 15 CRM/ERP Systems Templates & Microservices API using NestJS & GraphQL.
+- 🔭 I’m currently building platform applications for MŌSHN using Vite, Tanstack, RESTful/GraphQL/ API microservices.
 - 🌱 I’m currently learning SecDevOps.
-- 👯 I’m looking to collaborate on making NextJS CRM/ERP System & Microservices using NestJS & GraphQL.
+- 👯 I’m looking for someone to collaborate with me building MŌSHN.
 - 📫 How to reach me: Please send me an email at <a style="color: #646CFF;" href="mailto:royjosephargumido@gmail.com">royjosephargumido@gmail.com</a>.

 <br>